Scam websites are using that green https padlock to fool you

-You may have heard you should look for the padlock at the top of a website before entering your password or credit card information into an online form.
-It's well meaning advice, but new data shows it isn't enough to keep your sensitive information secure.
+You may have heard you should look for the padlock symbol at the top of a website before entering your password or credit card information into an online form.
+It's well-meaning advice, but new data shows it isn't enough to keep your sensitive information secure.

-That's according to data from cybersecurity firm PhishLabs, first reported by security writer Brian Krebs, that shows almost half of all fraudulent pages have a padlock showing the site is secure next to the URLs of their websites.
+That's according to data from cybersecurity firm PhishLabs, first reported by security writer Brian Krebs, which shows that almost half of all fraudulent pages have a padlock -- meant to indicate that the site is secure -- next to the URLs of their websites.

 That means making sure the website's URL is correct and, whenever possible, typing the URL into the browser instead of following a link from an email.
-Tools like password managers and security software can also stop you from being fooled by an extra convincing scam website by alerting you when a URL doesn't match the legitimate website or stopping you from opening a scammy site to begin with.
+Tools like password managers and security software can also help: To stop you from being fooled by an extra convincing scam website, they'll warn you when a URL doesn't match the legitimate website or stop you from opening a scammy site to begin with.

 "Awareness really is key," said Adam Kujawa, director of the research arm of cybersecurity company Malwarebytes.
 "It's up to the user to say, is this actually legit?"